Here’s a Few Scriptural Clues:

 I hope he apologized to his donkey before mounting again.
 Maybe he gave her a delicious treat when they stopped for the night.

-Let me ask you one more question; why do you think God allowed the donkey to see supernaturally?
+Let me ask you a question; why do you think God allowed the donkey to see supernaturally?
 If she’d been blind to the angel too, Balaam would have died.

 He didn’t die, because God opened her eyes.